plotly/dash-sample-apps/apps/dash-covid-xray/README.md

 ## About this app

-This app shows how to explore 3-D data of chest tomography thanks to Dash.
+This app shows how to explore 3-D chest tomography data using Dash.

 The data used in this app come from the open dataset of https://github.com/ieee8023/covid-chestxray-dataset